 Texas teenage drivers and cell phone use

-is a bad idea no matter what age you are, but it’s of special concern for teenagers.
+Texting and driving is a bad idea no matter what age you are, but it’s of special concern for teenagers.
 Cell phone use while driving, whether to make calls, text, or check social media is a potentially deadly form of distracted driving.
-According to the
+According to the National Highway Traffic Safety Administration (NHTSA)

+, thousands of car accidents each year stem from the use of cell phones while behind the wheel.
 The rules for cell phone use and teenage drivers in Texas are very cut and dry: don’t do it.
 In Texas, it’s illegal for any driver under the age of 18 to use a wireless communication device while driving, even if it’s in hands-free mode.
 No calls, no texts, nothing.

-Violations of this law include fines of up to $200—but if anyone was injured or killed as a result of texting and driving, the penalties can include fines of up to $4,000 and possible jail time
+Violations of this law include fines of up to $200—but if anyone was injured or killed as a result of texting and driving, the penalties can include fines of up to $4,000 and possible jail time.

 Texas does make an exception for emergency use of a cell phone for young drivers, like to contact law enforcement, the fire department, or emergency services.
 In this case, it’s always best to pull over before making a call if possible.

-No spam or unwanted phone calls · No long forms
+RECOMMENDEDNo spam or unwanted phone calls · No long forms

 Penalties for violating Texas teen driving laws